yzziizzy/gpuedit/DEVELOPMENT.md

 * "tabs as spaces" mode

 == BUGS ==
+* Paste should insert an undo sequence break before happening
 * Files wrongly show as "changed" after cursor moves after being opened
 * Sequence cursor moves don't clear the current selection or change it
 * Might not still be valid: Fix undo not restoring text properly after overflow and segfault fixes